-After service, dishes are kept on a hot plate in the sideboard to keep them warm.
+After service, dishes are kept on a hot plate on the sideboard to keep them warm.
 Each course is served from the sideboard.
-This service is not practiced much in recent times.
-This service is widely followed in institutional and industrial catering establishments.
+Now Russian service is not practiced much in recent times.
+But this service is widely followed in institutional and industrial catering establishments.

 Advantages and Disadvantages of Russian Service